reshampanth/haptico-robotic-arm/README.md

 # Haptico - Haptics enabled Remote Controlled Robotic Arm

-Haptico Robot is a robotic interface which can provide haptic feedback to the user.
+Haptico Robot is a robotic interface built on Arduino which can be remotely controlled by a user wearing the control glove and simulating the user's actions while providing haptic feedback (Touch Feelings) to the user.

 In our project, we are building a robotic arm that will imitate the users hand motions and gestures, and will be providing real time ‘feelings’ to the user.